-No, HDMI CEC does not require a special cable, but the equipment must support the feature.
-HDMI CEC has been around since the beginning of the HDMI specification.
-CEC wiring is mandatory.
-So, it will work with any HDMI cable that you have - no matter how old or new.
+HDMI CEC does not require a special cable, but the equipment must support the feature.
+HDMI CEC has been around since the beginning of the HDMI specification and is mandatory.
+So, it will work with any HDMI cable you have – no matter how old or new.
 However, poorly-made cables might cause issues.
 So, if you have a problem, try a different cable.

 No. HDMI CEC only controls connected HDMI devices.
 The ARC in HDMI ARC is an acronym for Audio Return Channel and makes it possible for the audio signal to travel both ways using the same cable.
 However, in some devices, you may need to enable HDMI Control to make HDMI ARC work.
 Other devices may have separate controls for each.

-Most PCs and laptop computers simply do not use remote control units and enable users to control HDMI-connected devices from the keyboard or mouse.
-Many also simply use cloud streaming to cut the cable without requiring HDMI CEC.
+Most PCs and laptop computers do not use remote control units, and users simply control HDMI-connected devices from the keyboard or mouse.

 Paul started the Home Cinema Guide to help less-experienced users get the most out of today's audio-visual technology.
 He has been a sound, lighting and audio-visual engineer for around 20 years.
 At home, he has spent more time than is probably healthy installing, configuring, testing, de-rigging, fixing, tweaking, re-installing again (and sometimes using) various pieces of hi-fi and home cinema equipment.
 You can find out more here.